Deconfounding Imitation Learning with Variational Inference: Deconfounded imitation learning from expert data alone

 which, unlike the objective in the main paper, represents a VAE where the encoder $q_{\phi_{\text{off}}}$ takes as input the full expert trajectory $\tau_e^i$, and the decoder decodes both the action and transition probabilities throughout the trajectory.

 This gives us a way for training the conditional policy imitating the experts in the demonstrations and a dynamics model.
 However, we cannot directly use the learned inference model $q_{\phi_{\text{off}}}$ for implementing the interventional policy, because it takes the expert's actions as evidence for the latent.
-The tier 2 algorithm works by separately learning an inference model from interactions with the environment and using that inference model for deconfounding the expert trajectories.
-In tier 1, where we do not have sampling access to the environment, we cannot learn the inference model directly.
+The Algorithm~\ref{alg:dynamics-learning} works by separately learning an inference model from interactions with the environment and using that inference model for deconfounding the expert trajectories.
+When we do not have sampling access to the environment, we cannot learn the inference model directly.
 Instead, we observe that one factor of the decoder used for training the inference model is a dynamics model of the environment conditional on the predicted latent.
 Therefore, we can use it to generate synthetic trajectories for training an online inference model $q_{\phi_{\text{on}}}$ to minimize the online variational inference objective given in the main paper.
-The online inference model can then be used for implementing the interventional policy similarly as in tier 2.
-The full tier 1 algorithm is presented in algorithm~\ref{alg:offline-inference-learning}.
+The online inference model can then be used for implementing the interventional policy similarly as in Algorithm~\ref{alg:test-time}.
+The full offline dynamics learning algorithm is presented in Algorithm~\ref{alg:offline-inference-learning}.